a-rahimi/dataframe/README.md

 This package implements a new, simplified dataframe in C++.
 Here were the overarching desgin goals:

-* To as much work at compile-time as possible.
+* Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or interpret datatypes at run-time.
 Eventually, I'd like the query planning to happen at compile time as well, but I haven't built complex-enough queries to warrant a query yet, let